 “This tragedy could have been prevented if employees were trained properly on operating equipment safely,” said OSHA Jacksonville Area Office Acting Director Buddy Underwood.

-The 72-year-old victim was Ulysses Tolbert of Deltona, Florida, and had three decades worth of construction experience.
+The 72-year-old victim was Ulysses Tolbert of Deltona, Florida, and had three decades’ worth of construction experience.

 Why did this happen?
 You would think that a construction veteran with 3 decades worth of experience would be properly trained on heavy machinery safety practices.

 If you have a business or have contractors or other workers on a job site, you should make sure that they have the proper certifications and knowledge it takes to perform their jobs properly.
 If an accident occurs, in most cases the liability goes back to the general contractor or builder.
-Ensuring that workers are able to work safe and are competently trained is paramount.
+Ensuring that workers are able to work safely and are competently trained is paramount.

 Don’t let this happen to your company.
 Start a training program and keep employee records of all training certifications and classes taken.

-If you need assistance, Onsite Safety can provide your business with a training program and the record keeping needed to exceed OSHA standards.
+If you need assistance, Onsite Safety can provide your business with a training program and the record-keeping needed to exceed OSHA standards.
 We also provide certification cards and other procedures to ensure that your employees have the necessary credentials to operate on a job site.

 Even under perfect circumstances, accidents can still happen.
 Will your business be liable?
 Protect your company today by choosing Onsite Safety.